 - Work directly with you to develop your service plan based on your wants and needs;

 - Complete referrals for DD agency providers and assist with visits and transition plans;

-- Help you access services not funded by DDD, such as Medicaid, SSI, and SNAP;
+- Help you access services not funded by DD, such as Medicaid, SSI, and SNAP;

 - Help you identify and access community resources;